SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

     * Copy your Public __IPv4 DNS__ from the AWS  instance portal
     * The above is entered into the app, with an extension of the display number.
 In this case its __:1__
 * Running the code to download the video
-    * Open the terminal and run the follwing snippets
+    * Open the terminal and run the follwing snippets, to be able to download the required dependencies and to be able            download the video successfully.
       ```
       sudo apt update
       ```